Yandex Cloud

 4. Refresh the test app page several times.
 The app is only handled by the v2 pods.

-1. Create an authentication policy:
+1. Set up an authentication policy:

 kubectl apply -f https://raw.githubusercontent.com/yandex-cloud-examples/yc-mk8s-todo-app/main/kube/peerauthentication.yaml -n todoapp